Komering people

-The Komering (Orang Komering; Komering: Jolma Kumoring) are an ethnic group that inhabits along the Komering River in South Sumatra province.
+The Komering (Orang Komering; Komering: Jolma Kumoring) are an ethnic group that inhabits the land along the Komering River in South Sumatra province.

-The Komering tribe is a Lampungic ethnic group originating from Kepaksian Sekala Brak in Lampung.
+The Komering tribe are a Lampungnese ethnic group originating from Kepaksian Sekala Brak in Lampung.
 There are around 530,000 Komering people throughout Indonesia, they are often found along the Komering River which crosses several areas such as; East Ogan Komering Ulu, Ogan Komering Ilir, and South Ogan Komering Ulu regencies in South Sumatra province.

 Etymology

 In general, the name Komering is taken from one of the tributaries of the Musi River, namely the Komering River, which indicates that this area is Komering's territory.
 As also written by Zawawi Kamil (Menggali Babad & Sedjarah Lampung) it is mentioned in the Komering Minanga dialect poem;

 "Adat lembaga sai ti pakaisa buasal jak Belasa Kapampang, Sajaman rik tanoh Pagaruyung pemerintah Bundo Kandung, Cakak di Gunung Pesagi rogoh di Sekala Berak, Sangon kok turun temurun jak ninik puyang paija, Cambai urai ti usung dilom adat pusako".